rubenafo/docker-spark-cluster/README.md

-# docker-hadoop-cluster
+# docker-spark-cluster
 Build your own hadoop cluster inside Docker (Spark coming soon :hammer:).
 A real multinode Hadoop installation where each node of the network runs in its own, separate docker container.
 The installation takes care of the Hadoop configuration and setup:
 1) generates a debian image with scala and java9 (scalabase image)
-2) generates three fully configured Hadoop nodes (hadoopbase image):
+2) generates three fully configured Spark nodes running Hadoop (sparkbase image):
     * nodemaster (master node...)
     * node2
     * node3